 Your Conduct Board will consist of a group of students, staff, and faculty.
 Board members are selected and trained on a variety of topics to be impartial in understanding the perspective of all students, no matter the circumstances.
 If your reported incident is referred to the Conduct Board, you should know:

 - Prior to your hearing, you will be provided with the names of your board members.
-You can learn more about them below.
 You may request to have a board member removed from your hearing.
-Their contact information is provided in the email you received with your hearing information.

-- Your Conduct Board will consist of a minimum of five members, the majority being your WSU student peers, who will make decisions regarding the reported incident.
+- Your Conduct Board will consist of a minimum of three members, who will make decisions regarding the reported incident.
 WAC 504-26-110

 - A Presiding Officer is a licensed attorney with judicial training who ensures you receive a fair and impartial process and that the board is following all legal requirements.
 The presiding officer is not a member of your Conduct Board and does participate in discussions or deciding the outcome of your incident.

 - Conduct Board hearings occur when the potential outcomes (sanctions) could involve suspension of greater than 10 instructional days, expulsion or revocation of degree, matters in which a registered student organization faces possible loss of recognition, allegations of sexual misconduct, or by choice of your Conduct Officer.
-A super majority (two thirds) of board members is required to assign these sanctions.
 WAC 504-26-403

 - A majority (more than half) of board members must agree on your responsibility and any sanctions that are assigned to you.
-You will be notified of the decision at the completion of your hearing or by email within 10 calendar days of your Conduct Board Hearing.
+You will be notified of the decision by email within 10 calendar days of your Conduct Board Hearing.